 THE VERTIFLEX PROCEDURE

-What is a Vertiflex Procedure?
+What’s a Vertiflex Procedure?

 The Vertiflex Procedure refers to a safe and minimally invasive XR-guided treatment that provides effective long-term relief from the pain associated with lumbar spinal stenosis (LSS) (Nunley et al., 2017).
 This procedure delivers long-term relief for patients who suffer from neurogenic claudication due to lumbar stenosis.
 A Vertiflex Procedure can help patients who have tried and failed conservative treatments such as physical therapy, pain medication, and spinal injections, but do not want to undergo surgery.
 An excruciatingly uncomfortable condition, Lumbar stenosis can severely limit one’s ability to function.

 The Vertiflex Procedure can help patients avoid more invasive lumbar surgery by treating this uncomfortable disease.
 Almost 90% of patients show their satisfaction even after 5 years with the Vertiflex Procedure.
 The Vertiflex Procedure involves inserting a tiny implant into the spinal canal to make room for the nerves.
 Later, the implants fold to fit into a tiny tube.
 The implant arms open up and lock the spinous process in place.
-It supports the patient’s current anatomy and becomes entirely reversible, allowing the patient to pursue all treatment options in the future.
+It supports the patient’s current anatomy and develops entirely reversible, allowing the patient to pursue all treatment options in the future.

 Conditions for Vertiflex Procedure